Risks of IoT devices

 Manipulating Intended Functionality

 In many cases, IoT devices can be the intended target, and there is no need to leverage them for further access.
 Many devices have functionality that attackers will directly target.
 For example, oftentimes, security cameras will connect to the internet.
 An attacker can directly target these cameras to see the video feed.
-The consequences of this can be silly and minor, such as being able to manipulate the temperature of a thermostat, but they can also be extremely severe if a hacker gets access to a sensitive device, such as a medical device.
+The consequences of this can be silly and minor, such as being able to manipulate the temperature of a thermostat.
+Still, they can also be extremely severe if a hacker gets access to a sensitive device, such as a medical device.

 Identifying Vulnerable Devices